dyno-might/dyno-might.github.io/_posts/2025-06-30-scribbles.md

 That's hard.
 But we basically understand how all of it works, and we've spent a ludicrous amount of effort carefully building the models.
 If you want to forecast global surface temperature change, this is how I'd suggest you do it.
 Your brain can't compete, because it can't grind through all those interactions like a computer can.

-OK, but here's something else I'd really like to forecast:
+OK, but here's something else I'd really like to forecast: Where is this blue line going to go?

 ![](/img/scribbles/nukes.svg)

-I'm very interested in where that blue line is going to go.

-You *could* forecast this using a "mechanistic model" like with the climate model above.
+You *could* forecast this using a "mechanistic model" like with climate above.
 To do that, you'd want to model the probability Iran develops a nuclear weapon and what Saudi Arabia / Turkey / Egypt might do in response.
 And you'd want to do the same thing for Poland / South Korea / Japan and their neighbors.
 You'd also want to model future changes in demographics, technology, politics, technology, economics, military conflicts, etc.

 In *principle*, that would be the best method.
-As with climate, there are too many possible futures for your tiny little brain to work through.
+As with climate, there are too many plausible futures for your tiny brain to work through.
 But building that model would be very hard, because it basically requires you to model the whole world.
 And if there's an error anywhere, it could have serious consequences.

 In practice, I'd put more trust in intuition.
-A talented human (or [AI](https://dynomight.net/predictions/)?) forecaster would probably look at the above curve and take some ["outside view"](https://en.wikipedia.org/wiki/Reference_class_forecasting) like, "Over the last 80 years, the number of countries has gone up by 9, so in 2105, it might be around 18."
+A talented human (or [AI](https://dynomight.net/predictions/)?) forecaster would probably take an [outside view](https://en.wikipedia.org/wiki/Reference_class_forecasting) like, "Over the last 80 years, the number of countries has gone up by 9, so in 2105, it might be around 18."
 Then, they'd consider adjusting for things like, "Will other countries might learn from the example of North Korea?" or "Will chemical enrichment methods become practical?"

 Intuition can't churn through possible futures the way a simulation can.
 But if you don't *have* a reliable simulator, maybe that's OK.